chromium/chromium/styleguide/c++/c++.md

 Use `const raw_ref<T>` or `raw_ptr<T>` for class and struct fields in place of a raw C++ reference `T&` or pointer `T*` whenever possible, except in paths that include `/renderer/` or `blink/public/web/`.
-These a non-owning smart pointers that have improved memory-safety over raw pointers and references, and can prevent exploitation of a significant percentage of Use-after-Free bugs.
+These are non-owning smart pointers that have improved memory-safety over raw pointers and references, and can prevent exploitation of a significant percentage of Use-after-Free bugs.